Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Benchmarking Fundamental Operations

 \subsection{Serial Operations}

-The first row of Figure \ref{fig:nonparallelizableTTOperations} shows the execution time of the serial operations on a TT, i.e. (a) Orthogonalization, (b) Compression via SVD and (c) Compression via polar decomposition.
+The first row of Fig.~\ref{fig:nonparallelizableTTOperations} shows the execution time of the serial operations on a TT, i.e. (a) Orthogonalization, (b) Compression via SVD and (c) Compression via polar decomposition.
 The CPU-based implementations are mostly on par with each other, while the only difference occurs for smaller discretization, where the JAX-based approach has lower overhead.
 Additionally, the NumPy version performs better in case of the polar-based Compression for discretizations above $2^6$.
 The accelerators show a clear trend, where the TPU outperforms the GPU for the full regime in the case of Orthogonalization and Polar based Compression.
-However, the plot seems to indicate tat the GPU implementation for the Orthogonalization has improved growth behaviour in comparison to the TPU.
-A noteworthy exception is the SVD-based compression in figure (b).
+However, the plot seems to indicate tat the GPU implementation for the Orthogonalization has improved growth behavior in comparison to the TPU.
+A noteworthy exception is the SVD-based compression in Fig.~\ref{fig:nonparallelizableTTOperations} (b).
 Here the TPU speed breaks down around $2^7$ discretization points.
 This happens because the SVD on TPU working on complex64 accuracy does not converge.
 This can be seen in Appendix \ref{app:accuracy} were the error plots show a failure of the TPUs SVD procedure in this case.
-During the evaluation similar problems occurred when testing other methods like the QR decomposition with lower accuracy arithmetic like float32.
+During the evaluation similar problems occured when testing other methods like the QR decomposition with lower accuracy arithmetic like FP32.
 Due to this non-convergence, the maximal number of iterations to obtain an SVD solution is reached, resulting in the sudden increase in execution time.

-Similar behaviour can be observed in subplot (e) of the second row in Fig.~\ref{fig:nonparallelizableTTOperations}.
-Here, the TPU performance fluctuates noticeably for discretizations beyond $2^7$ and even exceeds the theoretical peak performance.
-This is likely caused by measurement inaccuracies in the JAX Profiler under this regime.
+Similar behavior can be observed in subplot (e) of the second row in Fig.~\ref{fig:nonparallelizableTTOperations}.
+Here, the TPU performance fluctuates for discretizations beyond $2^7$ and even exceeds the theoretical peak performance.
+This is likely caused by measurement inaccuracies of the JAX Profiler under this regime.

 The trends for the remaining subplots, (d) and (f), corresponding to Orthogonalization and Polar compression respectively, are similar: they start in the memory-bound regime and gradually move toward higher arithmetic intensities and achieved performance as the discretization increases.
 While the compression operation approaches the boundary defined by the Roofline ridge point, the Polar-based compression algorithm transitions into the compute-bound regime, reaching values close to the theoretical upper limit achievable on the TPU.